scorestack/scorestack/docs/design/check.md

 Reporting Check Results
 -----------------------

-As checks finish executing, their results (pass, fail, or timeout, with some additional information) are buffered to be sent to Logstash later on.
-Typically, Dynamicbeat will immediately send check results to Logstash.
-However, if there issues establishing a stable connection to Logstash, the results will stay in Dynamicbeat's buffer until it can reestablish the connection.
+As checks finish executing, their results (pass, fail, or timeout, with some additional information) are buffered to be sent to Elasticserach later on.
+Typically, Dynamicbeat will immediately send check results to Elasticsearch.
+However, if there issues establishing a stable connection to Elasticsearch, the results will stay in Dynamicbeat's buffer until it can reestablish the connection.

-Once Logstash receives a check result from Dynamicbeat, it will perform some basic processing on the event.
-First, fields are pruned from the event so that only Scorestack-specific fields are included; this removes a variety of metadata fields that the Beats framework adds to events, but aren't relevant to Scorestack.
+Before Dynamicbeat indexes a check result in Elasticsearch, it will perform some basic processing.

-Then, the `passed` boolean field is converted to an integer in the `passed_int` field.
+First, the `passed` boolean field is converted to an integer in the `passed_int` field.
 If the check passed, `passed_int` will be set to `1`.
 Otherwise, `passed_int` will be `0`.
 This conversion allows for easy score calculation within Kibana dashboards.

 Next, the `@timestamp` field is converted to an integer representing the Unix epoch representation of the timestamp, which is stored in the `epoch` field.
 This conversion makes it simple to display only the latest check results within Kibana dashboards.